 Therefore, I also had a valid US visa which worked for me in the Balkans.
-Entry to Albania was hassle free, and since the country is a secular Muslim country, it is very welcoming to tourists in the aftermath of communist era.
+Entry to Albania was hassle-free, and since the country is a secular Muslim country, it is very welcoming to tourists in the aftermath of the communist era.

-Literally, most of the Balkan region is much cheaper in terms of almost everything. if we compare it to Central Europe then we can live here on almost half price or even less.
+Most of the Balkan region is very cheap in terms of almost everything. if we compare it to Central Europe then we can live here at almost half price or even less.
 I spent $25 per day in Albania which included a hostel.

 The people are just good, they are new people.
 I was amazed to see that almost everyone on the streets was asking me “where are you from?”. when I went to a local store, the lady asked me where are you from?, then I went to a restaurant and the guy asked me where are you from?.

 Where to stay in Tirana?

-Tourist Attractions in Tirana?
+Top Tourist Attractions in Tirana (Albania)

 Tirana city is surrounded by mountains which is good because you can go to the mountain and get a panoramic view of the city.
 There is a cable car, which goes to the top of the mountain, and from there you can have the best view of Tirana city.

-Free Walking Tour in Tirana
+Free Walking Tour in Tirana (Must Take)

-This was the best part of my Tirana tour, in the city center square which is also called “Skanderbeg Square”, there is a place called “Opera” which you’ll see when you enter the main City Center Square. from there, you can take the free walking tour which starts every day in the morning at 10AM and lasts two hours.
+This was the best part of my Tirana tour, in the city center square which is also called “Skanderbeg Square”, there is a place called “Opera” which you’ll see when you enter the main City Center Square. from there, you can take the free walking tour which starts every day in the morning at 10 AM and lasts two hours.

 The Bottom Line